Interactive measurement of vignetting and sensor nonuniformity

 Instructions

-Photograph an evenly illuminated uniform subject.
+• Photograph an evenly illuminated uniform (“flat field”) subject.

-• One of the simplest ways to obtain a uniform subject is to photograph your computer monitor at a distance of 1-3 inches (2-8 cm) using the Imatest Screen Patterns module, shown on the right.
+• One of the simplest ways to obtain a uniform subject is to photograph a monitor at a distance of 1-3 inches (2-8 cm) using the Imatest Screen Patterns module, shown on the right.
 Click on Screen Patterns on the right of the Imatest main window, then maximize the screen.
 You can adjust the Hue, Saturation, and Lightness (H, S, and L, which default to 0,0,1) if required.
-(Thanks to Jonathan Sachs for this suggestion.)
+This method works best with flat screen LCDs with wide viewing angles (not so well with laptops).

 • The subject does not need to be in focus (you don’t even need a lens to measure sensor uniformity); the goal is to measure lens light falloff and/or sensor uniformity, not features of the subject.
 For typical measurements, set exposure compensation to overexpose by about one f-stop.
 (You may, however, use any exposure you choose.)